On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-A priori, the elements $\psi_i^\pm$ and $\psi_i^\pm$ only define cochains in their Floer cochain complexes.
+A priori, the elements $\phi_i^\pm$ and $\psi_i^\pm$ only define cochains in their Floer cochain complexes.
 The unperturbed Chern-Simons functional for the restricted bundle over $S^1\times\Sigma_i^\pm$ is Morse-Bott along its critical set, which is two copies of $N_{g}$ where $g=g_i$.
 According to Thaddeus \cite{thaddeus}, the manifold $N_g$ has a perfect Morse function.
 We perturb the Chern-Simons functional so that its critical set consists of two copies of the critical points of such a function.
+(See for example \cite[Proposition 6]{bd} and the surrounding discussion for this sort of perturbation.)
 The rank of the instanton Floer cochain complex coincides with that of $\mathbb{V}_g$, and so has zero differential.
-Thus $\psi_i^\pm$ and $\phi_i^\pm$ may also be viewed as Floer cohomology classes, as claimed in the previous paragraph.
+Thus $\phi_i^\pm$ and $\psi_i^\pm$ may also be viewed as Floer cohomology classes, as claimed in the previous paragraph.
 In this way we remove the restriction in \cite{froyshov-inequality} that all but one of the surfaces have genus 1.\\